 Graduate and Professional Studies includes all of Siena Heights University’s off-campus locations, totally online degree completion programs as well as the Graduate College.

-Fall 2020 GPS courses will be offered in one of the following methods: remote, modified remote, or totally online.
-There will be a very limited number of GPS courses offered with a face-to-face component during the fall semester.
-This will include courses within the Clinical Mental Health Counseling and Community and Human Services programs.
-The University will continue to monitor CDC and State guidelines and recommendations with regard to the winter 2021 session.
+Course Delivery: Fall 2021 GPS courses will be offered in one of the following methods: remote, modified remote, blended online, totally online or face-to-face.
+The University will continue to monitor CDC and State guidelines and recommendations with regard to the upcoming fall 2021 session.
 Here is other information to note:

 - GPS Tutoring Needs and Library Access: GPS students will continue to have access to quality tutoring options and Siena’s Library Services.
 Students are encouraged to review the Tutoring and Library section of the Reopening Task Force Report for full details.
 GPS advisors will also have information for students about these available resources and can help students navigate tutoring and library resources.

-- GPS Faculty Technical Needs: With the move to remote or totally online for GPS courses in the fall session, our GPS faculty may need access to additional technical resources.
-Our Associate Director of Operations, Amy Decker and Dean for Graduate and Professional Studies, Dr. Cheri Betz, are working collaboratively with Siena’s IT Department to supply faculty with the necessary tools and training for successful remote or online course delivery.
+- GPS Faculty Technical Needs: With the ongoing delivery of courses in the remote or totally online formats for GPS courses in 2021, our GPS faculty may need access to additional technical resources.
+Our Associate Director of Operations, Amy Decker, and Dean for Graduate and Professional Studies, Dr. Cheri Betz, are working collaboratively with Siena’s IT Department to supply faculty with the necessary tools and training for successful remote or online course delivery.

 Back to top

-This overview has been created with the health, safety, and well-being of our students living on campus as being the University’s top priority.
-The level of community created in residential environments is a worthy co-curricular experience to continue in this current climate so long as students display strong cooperation, respect, and social responsibility for one another.
+This overview of life on campus has been created with the continued health, safety, and well-being of our students as our University’s top priority.
+Building community in our residential campus environments is worthy to the hallmarks of our University’s mission.
+As we begin a new academic year, we expect students will adhere to our plans with strong cooperation, respect, and social responsibility for one another.

-- Health kits containing SHU face masks, hand sanitizer, gloves, and alcohol wipes will be waiting for each resident in their residence hall room.
+- Free health kits containing SHU face masks, hand sanitizer, gloves, and alcohol wipes will be available.

-- The Director of Residence Life will work with Residence Life staff, Director of Student Health, Chief of Public Safety, Dean for Students, Dining Services Manager and the Lenawee County Health Department to continue adjusting health and safety protocols.
+- The Director of Residence Life will work with the Residence Life staff, the Director of Student Health, the Director of Public Safety, the Dean for Students, the Dining Services Manager, and the Lenawee County Health Department to continue adjusting health and safety protocols as needed.

-- Residence Life staff will be trained on COVID-19 precautions, continuously prioritize health and safety issues, and recognize signs/symptoms.
-Fliers, bulletin boards, and resident follow-up will be throughout housing on healthy responsibilities and proper hand hygiene.
+- Residence Life staff will continue to be trained on COVID-19 precautions, continuously prioritize health and safety issues, and recognize symptoms.
+Healthy responsibilities and proper hand hygiene fliers and bulletin boards will be posted throughout housing.

-- Multiple community hand sanitizing stations are available on every floor.
+- Multiple community hand sanitizing stations will be available on every floor.

 - Community bathrooms will be cleaned at least twice a day, seven days a week by custodial staff.
 Additional cleaning supplies will be available in community bathrooms for any student wishing to take extra precautions.

-- Cleaning of suite and private bathrooms is still the responsibility of the assigned residents.
+- Cleaning of suite and private bathrooms will still be the responsibility of the assigned residents.
 However, custodial support is available in potential situations of quarantine or isolation.